ddneves/awesome-gcp-certifications/README.md

 # Awesome GCP Certifications [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
-Contains guides, blog posts, self-assessment quizzes and tutorials.
+Contains guides, blog posts, self-assessment quizzes, tutorials and more.

 <div align="center">